ai4os/ai4-docs/source/howtos/pipelines/elyra.rst

     :width: 500
     :align: center

+.. admonition:: Tutorial update
+    :class: info

+    *  **OSCAR v3.6.5** now provides support for deploying a Jupyter Notebook instance with Elyra.
+Although the tutorial uses the EGI Notebooks service, you can also deploy your own Jupyter Notebook in OSCAR and try the examples of the tutorial.
+More info regarding this new OSCAR feature can be found `here <https://docs.oscar.grycap.net/latest/integration-jupyter/>`__ .

 In this documentation, we provide a hands-on guide to using `Elyra <https://elyra.readthedocs.io/en/latest/>`__ , an AI-centric extension for `Jupyter Notebooks <https://jupyter.org/>`__ ,